geraldnguyen/social-media-posters/README.md

+# Remote Media Support

+All posting scripts in this repository support using remote media files (images, videos, etc.) by specifying an HTTP or HTTPS URL as the media file path.
+If the remote file is less than a configurable size limit (default: 5MB), the script will automatically download the file and use the downloaded local path for uploading to the social media platform.

+- The maximum allowed download size can be set using the `MAX_DOWNLOAD_SIZE_MB` environment variable.
+If not set, the default is 5MB.
+- This feature works for all scripts that accept media file paths (e.g., Post to X, Facebook, Instagram, Threads).
+- If the file is too large or cannot be downloaded, the script will log an error and exit.

+This makes it easy to use media hosted on the internet in your automated social media posts.
 # Resolving Import Errors for Common Utilities

 If you encounter import errors such as `Import "social_media_utils" could not be resolved` when running or editing the post-to-* scripts, follow these steps to ensure Python and your editor can find the `common` utilities: